babbel/eslint-config/README.md

 }
 ```

-- File a pull request and let either the Oranges team or the Pineapples team know.
-Be sure to at least extend from `eslintBaseConfig.json` or something more specific, or this will delay the inclusion of your contribution to the project.
+- File a pull request and wait for a project maintainer to review it.
+As a reminder, be sure that your new configuration extends `eslintBaseConfig.json` or a more specific configuration, otherwise the acceptance of your code contributions may be delayed.

 ## Final Thoughts